 That’s who we are.
 We don’t quit.
 We just do.
 And we succeed, even if that success is a tiny spark at the start.
 Every flame starts as that tiny spark.
 Every raging inferno starts with a tiny flame.

-You are the writer you pretend to be, because it turns out you haven’t been pretending at all.
+You are the real author you pretend to be, because it turns out you haven’t been pretending at all.

 It doesn’t matter what software you use.
 Authors have written Pulitzer Prize winners with nothing but a stub of a pencil and some scraps of napkin.